suspended CVD graphene

 The Department of Physics at the University of Basel and The Swiss Nanoscience Institute (SNI) offers a highly stimulating environment with active and internationally recognized research groups in both experimental and theoretical condensed matter physics.

-To apply, please email a curriculum vitae, publications and/or a thesis as well as names and contact info of referees to Christian Schönenberger.
-A description of interests and skills would be helpful.
+To apply, please email a curriculum vitae, publications and/or a thesis, names and contact information of referees, as well as a short motivation letter to Christian Schönenberger.